marcelofmatos/phpnetmap/README.md

 ```

 Open a web browser and access http://<server_ip> or http://localhost if 'docker run' executed in your local machine
+The HTTP user is 'admin' and password is string set in ADMIN_PASSWORD environment variable.

 If you wish run container in other port:
 ```